mastrojs/template-basic/README.md

 # Mastro Template Basic

 This is a basic JavaScript template for [Mastro](https://mastrojs.github.io).
+If you're not already viewing this on github.dev, [open it](https://github.dev/mastrojs/template-basic).

 ## One-time setup

-Install the following two VS Code extensions.
-In the _Activity Bar_ on the left, click the _Extensions_ icon (looks like four blocks with one flying away).
+1. Click **Install** in the small dialog in the bottom right that says "Do you want to install the recommended extensions from mastro and FAST for this repository?"

-- Install [Mastro](https://marketplace.visualstudio.com/items?itemName=mastro.mastro-vscode-extension) by searching for `mastro` (it should be the first search result, the one with the picture of a cook) and click _Install_.
-Click _Trust Publisher & Install_ when prompted.
+2. Click **Trust Publishers & Install**
-- Install [FAST Tagged Template Literals](https://marketplace.visualstudio.com/items?itemName=ms-fast.fast-tagged-templates) by searching for `fast-tagged-templates`.
+3. Close the two tabs of the just installed extensions ([Mastro](https://marketplace.visualstudio.com/items?itemName=mastro.mastro-vscode-extension) and [FAST Tagged Template Literals](https://marketplace.visualstudio.com/items?itemName=ms-fast.fast-tagged-templates))

 ## Open the Mastro preview pane